sitebricks/sitebricks.github.com/src/main/resources/pages/restful-webservices.markdown

       }
     }

-Note the use of the `@Service` annotation in place of `@Show`.
+Note the use of the `@Service` annotation.
 This tells Sitebricks not to look for a corresponding template.
 The other difference is that we are now required to implement an event handler for HTTP GET requests:

     @Get
     Reply<String> hello() {